writing about my time at Haihatus artist residency in Joutsa, Finland

 —

-When I told people in Helsinki where I was headed, they always asked twice.
+When I told people where I was headed for three months in the summer of 2017, they always asked twice.
 Joutsa?
 Really?
-Keep in mind these were people who had called Finland home their entire lives.
-The genuine confusion on their face awaked my nerves that to that point, I had so deftly avoided.
-What could you possibly do in Joutsa?
+Keep in mind these were not just coworkers and peers back in Brooklyn, but people who had called Finland home their entire lives.
+The genuine confusion on their faces awakened the nerves I had, to that point, so deftly avoided.
+What could you possibly be doing in Joutsa?

-That was exactly the question Merja Metsänen and Raimo Auvinen were asked twenty years ago when they left the city to start an artist residency in a small municipality in the middle of Finland.
-Their friends and family thought the whole idea was ‘haihatus,’ a word that roughly translates from Finnish to a shocking delusion of nonsense.
-Aptly, they took that word and put it right on the on the front door, and a residency was born.
+These were exactly the questions Merja Metsänen and Raimo Auvinen were asked when they left the city to start an artist residency in a small municipality in the middle of Finland.
+Their friends and family thought the whole idea was haihatus — a word that roughly translates from Finnish as “a shocking delusion of nonsense.”
+Aptly, they took that word and put it right on the front door, and their residency was born.

-Walking the trails at Haihatus, there are no maps, no markers.
-Just slabs of wood, two by two, leading you into the trees.
-Merja and Raimo were those pieces of wood — guiding people through a nameless forest, asking nothing more than that you get a little lost on the way.
+The summer after I left, Merja passed away from aggressive brain cancer just under four months after a tumor was discovered.
+Raimo followed her a few months after that.
+Walking the trails in the central Finnish wilderness, there are no maps, no markers.
+But there are slabs of wood, two by two, leading you into the trees.
+For so many of us, Merja and Raimo were those pieces of wood guiding people through a nameless forest, asking nothing more than that you get a little lost on the way.

 This website uses cookies to improve your experience.